1. There are a huge number of different roles

 7. Not all organisations are the same

 To gain more insight into an organisation you should also talk to people already working there for the best information.
-We have an assortment of events with international development companies coming up, so you’ll be able to meet representatives there.
+We have a range of events throughout Michaelmas and Lent with international development companies as part of Discover International Development, so you’ll be able to meet representatives there.
 If you’re interested in a specific company, you can follow them on CareerHub by searching through the ‘Organisations’ tab to receive notifications whenever they post an event or vacancy with us.

 8. Wanting to help isn’t enough